Dorothea Haus Ross Foundation

 Donations to annual campaigns or fundraising events.

 We do not accept unsolicited applications and receive proposals by invitation only.
-If, after thoroughly reading our program guidelines, reviewing the list of grants made in 2015 and 2016, and confirming that your organization is a US Government recognized 501(c)(3) organization and that your program work is in the developing world, you may send a brief description of your organization, the program that you feel best fits our guidelines and a link to your website.
+If, after thoroughly reading our program guidelines, reviewing the list of grants made over the past four years, and confirming that your organization is a US Government recognized 501(c)(3) organization and that your program work is in the developing world, you may send a brief description of your organization, the program that you feel best fits our guidelines and a link to your website.
 If, after reviewing the material, we feel that there is a close fit between our program and yours, we will forward a detailed on-line Letter of Inquiry that you may compete and which will be considered for funding.

 The Foundation’s grantmaking is extremely limited in relation to the tremendous needs in the field.
 The following are among the most common reasons why organizations are not funded: